nuxeo/nuxeo-tools-cloudformation/README.md

 ## Templates list

-- **NuxeoDM**
+- **Nuxeo**

-This will deploy a single EC2 instance containing Nuxeo DM, a PostgreSQL database and a Apache2 HTTP front-end.
+This will deploy a single EC2 instance containing Nuxeo, a PostgreSQL database and a Apache2 HTTP front-end.
 An Elastic IP is associated with the instance.